coreos/fedora-coreos-pipeline/HACKING.md

 ## Setting up the pipeline

 There are multiple ways to set up the pipeline.
-There is a single official prod mode, which can only be instantiated in CentOS CI under the `fedora-coreos` namespace.
+There is a single official prod mode, which can only be instantiated in Fedora under the `fedora-coreos` namespace.
 However, one can set up everything equally well in a separate namespace (such as `fedora-coreos-devel`), or a separate cluster entirely.